Skip to Content

 • Poor Road Conditions: Potholes, uneven road surfaces, lack of proper signage, and poor road maintenance can contribute to accidents.

-• Mechanical Failures: Vehicle malfunctions, such as brake failures, tire blowouts, or engine problems, can lead to accidents, especially if drivers are unable to control their vehicles.
+• Mechanical Failures: Vehicle malfunctions, such as brake failures, tire blowouts, or engine problems, can lead to accidents, especially if drivers cannot control their vehicles.

 • Inexperienced or Young Drivers: Inexperienced drivers, particularly teenagers, may lack the skills and judgment necessary to handle complex driving situations.